-\textbf{Value Pruning:} When training the ToC-VE model with a set of attribute-value pairs, it always contains a value for every attribute.
-However, during the inference phase, it depends on attributes produced by the Gen-AE model.
-As a consequence, even when the Gen-AE model generates incorrect attributes, the ToC-VE model tends to assign some value to them.
+\paragraph{Value Pruning:} When training the ToC-VE model with a set of attribute-value pairs, it always contains a value for every attribute.
+However, during the inference phase, the attributes may be erroneously generated by the Gen-AE model.
+As a consequence, ToC-VE model would tend to assign some value to even the incorrect attributes.
 To counteract this, we supplement the ToC-VE training with additional data to identify instances where no correct value is present for a given attribute.
-We accomplish this by taking an existing attribute-value pair and deleting the value from the product name.
-Consequently, we ensure that the chosen attribute no longer appears in the product name, training the model to label all tokens as `NO' values for the attribute.
-For example, if we remove the brand, `boat', the example, `brand \textit{<sep>} rockerz 255 pro raging red bluetooth neckband', will have no value for the attribute \textit{brand}.
+We accomplish this by taking an existing attribute-value pair and deleting the value from the original query.
+Consequently, we ensure that the chosen attribute no longer appears in the query, training the model to label all tokens as `NO' values for the attribute.
+For example, if we remove the token, `\textit{boat}', the example, ``\textit{brand \textit{<sep>} rockerz 255 pro raging red bluetooth neckband}'', will have no value for the attribute \textsc{brand}.
 We term the generation of this kind of synthetic training data as Value Pruning.
 For the final set of attribute-value pairs yielded by the model, we exclude those attributes that do not have any associated values.

 Therefore, the architecture of \shortname{} ensures effective attribute-value pair extraction, preventing error build-up in the pipeline, even in the face of partially labeled data and vast attribute sets that contain redundancies.
-The complete algorithm for training and inference are described in \Cref{algo:training} and \Cref{algo:inference}, respectively.
+The complete algorithm for training and inference are described in \Cref{algo:training} and \Cref{algo:inference} (in Appendix), respectively.